LieselThuriot/TableStorage/README.md

 }
 ```

 Place your tables on your TableContext.
 The sample below will create 2 tables in table storage, named Models1 and Models2.
-It will also create a blob container named BlobModels1.
+It will also create a blob container named BlobModels1 which is a set for Block blobs.
+BlobModels2 is a set for Append blobs.

 ```csharp
 [TableContext]